Open Now ?

 Step 3: Screw In The Replacement

-You can screw on the brand-new shower head by hand until you can’t anymore.
-At this point, use a wrench to tighten the fixture completely, but not so much that it cracks open.
-Ensure that it’s tight enough one last time, and then move on to the next step.
+You can screw on the brand-new shower head by hand until you can?t anymore.
+At this point, a wrench is used to tighten the fixture completely, but not so much that it cracks open.
+Ensure that it?s tight enough one last time, and then move on to the next step.

 Step 4: Check The Water Flow